Home Warranty Appliance Coverage: What's Covered and What's Not

 • Commercial-grade appliances are excluded by most providers unless used residentially (and even then, coverage is rare)

-• Smart appliances are increasingly being recognized in plans, but coverage of their connected/digital features varies
+• Smart appliances are covered for mechanical failure, but their connected/digital features generally are not

 Pincher's Pro Tip